Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Proofs for Localized LASSO

-\begin{proof}[\textbf{Proof of Lemma~\ref{lem:proj}:}] \begin{enumerate}[fullwidth,listparindent=2em] \item Without loss of generality, we set the geometric centre in bin B as zero.
+We first prove the first point of Lemma \ref{lem:proj}.
+Without loss of generality, we set the geometric centre in bin B as zero.
 Moreover, we omit the argument $y$ when writing $f(\bm{x},y)$ as $y$ is fixed in the proof.
 In other words, we consider $\bm{x} \in B= [-\frac{h}{2},\frac{h}{2}]^{d_x}$ and we have

 For $i \in J$ and $C>0$, if $\frac{\partial f(\bm{x})}{\partial x_i} \geq C$, then

 where the first equality holds by the differentiability of $f$ (Assumption \ref{ass:continuous}).
 By the definition of $\theta_i$, we have